bebatut-slides/docker_foundry_ws_12_16/slides.md

 University of Freiburg<br><br>3rd Systems Biology Developers Foundry <br>Frankfurt - December 2016
 </small>

+Note:
+Please interrupt me if you have any question.

-Note: How many of you have already
+How many of you have already
 - heard about Docker?
 - used Docker?
 - create a Docker container?